jMetal/MetaJul/README.rst

 * Single objective genetic algorithm solving problem Sphere
 * NSGA-II algorithm configured from a generic evolutionary template
 * NSGA-II algorithm configured from the NSGA-II template

+TODO list:
+* Revise the implementation to make the code more Julia compliant.
+* Optimize the code to improve efficiency (the running time of NSGA-II is similar to the Java implementation included in jMetal).